cyberofficial/Synthalingua/README.md

     * You need to make sure you have a microphone set up.
 See issue [#63](https://github.com/cyberofficial/Synthalingua/issues/63) for additional information.
 * Error: "could not find a version that satisfies the requirement torch" (See Issue [#82](https://github.com/cyberofficial/Synthalingua/issues/82)) )
   * Please make sure you have python 64bit installed.
 If you have 32bit installed, you will need to uninstall it and install 64bit.
 You can grab it here for windows.
 Windows Direct: https://www.python.org/ftp/python/3.10.9/python-3.10.9-amd64.exe Main: https://www.python.org/downloads/release/python-3109/
+* Error generating captions: Please make sure the file name is in english letters.
+If you still get an error, please make a bug report.

 # Additional Information
 * Models used are from OpenAI Whisper - [Whisper](https://github.com/openai/whisper)